Syro-Malabar Eparchy of Chicago: Curia

+Syncellus: Fr.
+John Melepuram, Fr.
+John was ordained in 1978 and serves as Vicar General-in residence as well as the Director of the Family Apostolate.
+Prior to that, He served as the Pastor of St. Thomas Syro-Malabar Forane Church (Philadelphia, PA), St Mary's (Long Island), St Jude's (South Jersey), St Thomas (Dallas), and the Detroit Mission.

+Syncellus: Fr.
+Thomas Kadukappillil, Fr.
+Thomas was ordained in 1991 and serves also as the Pastor of Mar Thoma Sleeha Syro-Malabar Catholic Cathedral.
+Prior to that, He served as the Pastor of Our Lady of Good Health, Coral Springs and St Thomas, Somerset.

+Chancellor: Rev. Dr. Johnson Xaviour, Fr.
+Johnson was ordained in 1998.
+Prior to serving as Chancellor, He served as the Eparchial Judge for the Syro-Malabar Catholic Archeparchy of Tellicherry.
+He received his Doctorate in Canon Law in Rome.

+Procurator: Fr.
+Kurian Neduvelichalumkal, Fr.
+Kurian was ordained in 1991.
+Prior to becoming the Diocesan Procurator, He served as Pastor of St. Joseph Syro Malabar Forane Catholic Church, Houston, St. Mary's (Pearland) and St. Thomas (Bay Area).

 Parishes and missions

 The eparchy's cathedral is in Bellwood, Illinois.
 The Mar Thoma Shleeha Cathedral is a parish church with almost 1000 families and is seat to the bishop.
 The cathedral was dedicated on July 5, 2008.

 As of 2014, there were an estimated 87,600 Syro-Malabar Catholics in the United States.
 Some of the parishes and missions are dedicated to the pastoral care of faithful of the Knanaya Catholics, under the pastoral guidance of Knanaya priests.
-The eparchy includes 42 parishes and 32 missions.
+The eparchy includes 52 parishes and 34 missions.
 Congregations are located in the following states and provinces: